OpenVoiceOS/ovos-technical-manual/docs/OCP_skills.md

 ## OCP Keywords

+OCP skills often need to match hundreds or thousands of strings against the query string, `self.voc_match` can quickly become impractical to use in this scenario

+To help with this the OCP skill class provides efficient keyword matching

 ```python
 def register_ocp_keyword(self, label: str, samples: List, langs: List[str] = None):
     """ register strings as native OCP keywords (eg, movie_name, artist_name ...)